Crossroads: The Risks of Making Choices

 To propose a panel, please send a 200 to 300 word panel explanation as a .doc or .pdf attachment, including its title, topic, and format, as well as the abstracts for each presentation, listing each presenter’s name, institution, and academic standing (see above).

-*Please note, this year's conference will be completely virtual*
+*Please note, this year's conference will be completely virtual.
+As such, it is free to apply and present*